uceworld/azure-ad-management-script/README.md

-# Azure AD User Management Automation Script
+# Microsoft Entra ID (Microsoft Graph) User Management Automation Script

-This repository contains a PowerShell script that automates the process of updating user properties in Azure Active Directory (Azure AD) from a CSV file.
+This repository contains a PowerShell script that automates the process of updating user properties in **Microsoft Entra ID** (formerly Azure Active Directory) using the **Microsoft Graph PowerShell SDK**.
 It handles updating job titles, departments, display names, and manager assignments, along with comprehensive logging and error handling.

+> ⚠️ **Note**: This script replaces older implementations using the now-deprecated `AzureAD` module.
+It fully supports the modern `Microsoft.Graph` SDK.

 ## Key Features
 - **Bulk User Updates**: Efficiently updates job title, department, and display name for users.